THE MARYLAND PSYCHIATRIC SOCIETY, INC.

 ARTICLE V NOMINATIONS AND ELECTIONS

 Section 1.
 OFFICERS AND COUNCILORS: Nominees for Officers and Councilors-at-Large shall be proposed by the Nominating Committee.
 The ECP Committee shall recommend to the Nominating Committee, a person for the ECP Councilor.
 Interest Sections shall recommend to the Nominating Committee the Councilors to represent them on the Council.
-The Resident-Fellow Member nominees shall be the two Co-Chairs of the RFM Committee.

 Section 2.
 APA ASSEMBLY REPRESENTATIVES: The MPS Council shall nominate candidates to be elected to represent the MPS in the APA Assembly.